comit-network/comit-rs/CONTRIBUTING.md

 Please be sure to double check your commit history and try to keep it clean, especially after integrating feedback.

 New code needs to be accompanied by **new tests**.
 Please use existing tests as example.
 We are using Continuous Integration and having tests will not only ensure that your code is correct but also that no-one else is breaking it unintentionally.

-Finally, do not forget to update the [changelog](cnd/CHANGELOG.md).
+Finally, please update the changelog of the crate you are updating.
+You can find the CHANGELOG.md file within the respective crate directory.

 ## Public Key
 Public Key for [security@coblox.tech](mailto:security@coblox.tech)